Critical Reasoning Verbal Practice Questions

 Tiger sharks are common in the waters surrounding Tenare Island.
 Usually tiger sharks feed on smaller sharks, but sometimes they have attacked tourists swimming and surfing at Tenare's beaches.
 This has hurt Tenare's tourism industry, which is second only to its fishing industry in annual revenues.
 In order to help the economy, therefore, the mayor of the island has proposed an ongoing program to kill any tiger sharks within a mile of the beaches.
 Which of the following, if true, most strongly calls into question the likelihood that implementation of the mayor's proposal will have the desired consequence?

-Sign up free to access the full question bank
+Sign up to take the full adaptive mock

 Sign Up Free